 Supplies are hidden all over town at virtual Pokéstops.
 The graphic below is some of the Pokéstops at the River Market in downtown Little Rock.

-Pokéstops, gyms and Pokémon are actually mapped to Google Map data points.
-Memorials, landmarks and special structures are usually a good place to find supplies and Pokémon gyms.
+Pokéstops, gyms, and Pokémon are actually mapped to Google Map data points.
+Memorials, landmarks, and special structures are usually a good place to find supplies and Pokémon gyms.
 The River Market, The River Trail and most of our city parks are full of them.
-However, I didn't find many at Pinnacle Mountain State Park (I'm not sure about our other state parks), so if you're hunting instead of hiking, you might skip the less urban areas.

 01 of 07

-There also seem to be quite a few Pokéstops and a few gyms around Main Street and quite Pokéstops and a gym at the Capital grounds.
+There also seem to be quite a few Pokéstops and a few gyms around Main Street and quite Pokéstops and a gym at the capitol grounds.

-The downtown area has the most concentration of gyms and Pokéstops that I've seen in Little Rock.
+The downtown area has the most concentration of gyms and Pokéstops in Little Rock.

 02 of 07